Why choose this course?

 Key course features

-- Advanced composite training and development center based in Broughton.
+Advanced composite training and development centre based in Broughton.

 BEng (Hons) Aeronautical and Mechanical Engineering

 The academic requirements for the course are 112 UCAS tariff points at GCE A-level or equivalent, including Maths and/or related science.

 A broad range of assessment methods are used; these include phase tests, written assignments, practical work on computers, a portfolio of work, logbooks, presentations and laboratory work case studies and CAD.
 A combination of this work may form part of your assessment, alongside time-constrained exams.
 Each module is assessed by a variety of methods, enabling students to display their full potential.
 A project dissertation will form one of the final parts of your assessment.